 Adjust the control dripper so that the flow rate is roughly the same as the flow rate of the dripper used in Step 1.
-For porous hose irrigation, replace the control dripper by a length of porous hose the same as the small length of porous hose used in Step 1.
 Empty the measuring container and place it below the same dripper used in Step 1.
 Slowly remove water from the evaporator until the irrigation starts.